MichaelSasser/matrixctl/docs/source/contributer_documentation/index.rst

 .. note:: If you have any questions feel free to ask in the issues, pull
           requests and discussions.

-.. note:: You often can use one of the :ref:`addons` as template for a new
+.. note:: You often can use one of the :ref:`Addons` as template for a new
           addon.

 .. toctree::